Back to DWU AI Articles

 Developer Partner: MXD Development | Market Position: North Texas logistics and aerospace hub

-DFW takes a more hands-on approach, retaining MXD Development as a strategic consultant while the airport sponsors or partners on specific developments.
+DFW uses a consultant model retaining airport sponsorship on projects, with MXD Development as a strategic consultant while the airport sponsors or partners on specific developments.
 Key projects include:

-DFW's model emphasizes flexibility and partnership rather than exclusive developer rights, allowing the airport to negotiate each major project independently while leveraging MXD's market expertise.
+DFW's model emphasizes flexibility and partnership rather than exclusive developer rights, allowing the airport to negotiate each development project independently while using MXD's market expertise.

 Sources: MXD Development; REBusiness Online (July 2025); Connect CRE (May 2025)